TrystanLea/blog/pages/en/monitoring.md

     <br><br>
     For the last couple of years I've been doing the thermal performance calculations manually in a separate spreadsheet.
     <br><br>
-    I would start by using the EmonCMS graph interface to calculate average monthly values for the different internal and external temperature sensors, and different sources of heat gain following the process documented here <a href="https://guide.openenergymonitor.org/emoncms/daily-averages/">Calculating Averages</a>.
+    I would start by using the EmonCMS graph interface to calculate average monthly values for the different internal and external temperature sensors, and different sources of heat gain following the steps documented here <a href="https://guide.openenergymonitor.org/emoncms/daily-averages/">Calculating Averages</a>.
     <br><br>
     Then using the graph interface CSV export tool I would copy the monthly average values across to the spreadsheet for further calculation.
     <br><br>